fossabot/.github/README.md

-# .github
+# Readme for the PavedRoad.io .github project
-Repository for default community health files for PavedRoad.io.
+Repository for default community health files

 [What the hell is this?](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization)
 ### Do Not Edit